Lychrell/keqingDocs/docs/Features/card-codes-generator.md

 :::

 :::info
 Keqing supports multiple pages.
-Just go to the next page and it will add them until it reaches 50 codes.
+Just change the page and it will add them until it reaches 50 codes.
 :::

 ---